 People who know you may know enough to answer your questions; people who don’t know you may be able to find out the answers (how many people on Facebook and LinkedIn know what schools you went to?).

 I just came across an interesting example at the Minor League Baseball sites.
 When I indicated that I’d forgotten my password, I got this screen.
-Oddly, I had to pick which security question I’d answered and then answer it.
-As if I could remember that!
+Oddly, I had to remember which security question I’d answered before I could answer it.
 [Added 25 Sep 2012]

 Solutions for users answering questions

 One of the most interesting ideas I came across is to answer a completely different question.
 You might use “green polka dots” when the question is “What street did you grow up on?”
 That’s harder for someone to guess, but harder for you to remember unless you use it everywhere (which isn’t secure).

 Danah Boyd, writing on Apophenia, suggests combining a “snarky bad attitude phrase” with a clue from the actual question, plus a unique word.
 For example, she writes “when I’m asked the following question: What is your favorite sports team?
 My answer would be: StupidQuestion SportsTeam Booyah“.

 Here are some tips for selecting questions for your application: